 There’s little if anything to dislike about the Adidas Adipower weightlifting shoes.
-Adipower helps Adidas stay firmly atop the shoes for weightlifting pyramid by being a marked upgrade from its predecessor - the already excellent Adistar.
+Adipower helps Adidas stay firmly atop the shoes for the weightlifting pyramid by being a marked upgrade from its predecessor - the already excellent Adistar.
 These powerlifting shoes are made out of leather, giving them supreme durability and flexibility, once you break them down.Read more

 The upper on these shoes for weightlifting is coated in PU, giving it shine and resistance to all kinds of weather conditions.
 The TPU midsole is firm and strong, supporting you a lot.
-The adjustable hook-and-loop hold down your rear foot and create an ideal fit.
+The adjustable hook-and-loop holds down your rear foot and create an ideal fit.
 The heel overlays are lightweight yet give plenty of stability.
 The anti-slip rubber sole in these lifting shoes keeps you safe when you lift heavy weights, while the vent flow openings keep you cool and fresh.